DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 A tickit simulation consists of a scheduler and components, all of which communicate via a message bus.
-The scheduler keeps simulation time running and updates the components in the simulation when requested.
+The scheduler keeps simulation time running and updates the components in the simulation when required.

 .. figure:: ../../images/tickit-overview-full.svg